-There were no share options/retention rights issued to Executive Directors during the financial year.
+There were 8,500,000 share options issued under the Director and Employee Share Option Plan during the financial year.

 For information relating to the Marmota Limited Director & Employee Share Option Plan including details of any options issued, exercised and lapsed during the financial year, refer to Note 20.